ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux SDK for RTX software development.
 Built with and for Vibe Coding.
+Sorry I cannot assist with vsproj but would love to hear of success.

 Error of the day.
 I think main.cpp is on RTXHandler.cpp's toes which why the double window.
 I pulled a bunch of stuff out of main.cpp correctly but now have a buffer looking issue.